pytroll/fcidecomp/documentation/verification-validation-test-cases-test-procedures/organization_of_test_cases.rst

 Automatic test cases (FCIDECOMP.CLI.TC.01.01 and FCIDECOMP.PY.TC.01.01) test the FCIDECOMP software can be used to decompress FC1 L1c NRT data via command line tools and via Python.
-The netCDF4 `nccopy` tool is taken as reference for command line tools, and the `netCDF4` Python library is taken as reference for use via Python.
+The netCDF4 ``nccopy`` tool is taken as reference for command line tools, and the ``netCDF4`` Python library is taken as reference for use via Python.

-Manual test cases test the FCIDECOMP software can be used to decompress FC1 L1c NRT data via selected Java Software and via the Data Tailor Software (FICDECOMP.JAVA.TC.01.01 and FCIDECOMP.JAVA.TP.01.01), and that it can be installed using the offline dependencies repository hosted at **TBD** (FCIDECOMP.OFF.TP.01.01).
+Manual test cases test the FCIDECOMP software can be used to decompress FC1 L1c NRT data via selected Java Software and via the Data Tailor Software (FICDECOMP.JAVA.TC.01.01 and FCIDECOMP.DT.TC.01.01), and that it can be installed using the offline dependencies repository hosted at `<[FCIDECOMP_DEP_OFF]>`_ (FCIDECOMP.OFF.TC.01.01).
-`Panoply` is taken as reference for decompression via Java Software
+``Panoply`` is taken as reference for decompression via Java Software

 .. _organization_of_test_cases_conventions: